System Design Space

 What this documentary is about

-The documentary follows Kubernetes from an idea inside Google to a platform standard.
-It is not only a story about container orchestration, but also about shared development, a neutral foundation, and trust between cloud providers, users, and infrastructure teams.
+The documentary traces Kubernetes from an internal Google project to a platform standard.
+Behind the container orchestration sits a harder story — about a development model, a neutral foundation, and trust between cloud providers, users, and infrastructure teams, without which the technology would have stayed internal.

 Kubernetes evolution timeline